 Mark Turner is one of the most compelling saxophonists around.
 The two albums he’s recorded with Larry Grenadier and Jeff Ballard under the trio name Fly both count among my most-played albums of recent years.
 He has also recorded for ECM under the leadership of Enrico Rava (the superb New York Days), as well as Billy Hart and Stefano Bollani.

-The six pieces here—all composed by Turner—are all rangy, lithe, and slippery, time-wise, despite their compositional linearity.
+The six pieces here—all composed by Turner—are typically rangy, lithe, and slippery, time-wise, despite their compositional linearity.
 The composer’s muse is methodical, even contemplative, and the Quartet realise his music via a penetrating examination of its melodic essence.

 Turner and Cohen’s long, unhurried disquisitions on the former’s compositions—their concurrent solos on the title piece entwine in lithe progressions to bright, uptempo melodic heads and volatile concluding reckonings—are central to the album’s appeal.
 Neither are garrulous soloists.
 Where others, particularly improvising musicians, might riffle away in flurries of notes or play in series of forceful, stentorian lung-bursts, Turner and Cohen shape searching, long-form lines with implacable purpose.
 In this, they are well matched by their rhythm section: “Year of the Rabbit” (a counterpart to Fly’s “Year of the Snake”) is long, languidly discursive, and rhythmically buoyant thanks to Gilmore’s snappy percussion and an indubitable bounce in Martin’s insouciantly elastic bassline.